n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

-# PHP
+# PHP running on Apache Web Server
-## This exercise shows how to containerise a very simple PHP Apache web application using VS Code terminal with Docker Desktop, then uploading to DockerHub.
+## This exercise shows how to containerise a very simple PHP Apache web application using VS Code terminal with Docker Desktop.
+We then run the container with predefined resources.
+Additionally we can scan the image with Snyk and view any vulnerabilities and update to a alternate base image.
+Finally, uploading to DockerHub.
+##

 1. In VS Code File..Open Folder - navigate to docker-apps/linux/php folder, so that the DOCKER file is in the current directory.
 Open readme.md in Preview.
 2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code and edit your name.